TouchBistro/tb/README.md

   - name: org/registry-name
 ```

-You run can run a service or playlist by runnin `tb up -s <service>` or `tb up -p <playlist>`. `tb` will install any dependencies it needs and then start your services in docker containers.
+You run can run a service or playlist by running `tb up -s <service>` or `tb up -p <playlist>`. `tb` will install any dependencies it needs and then start your services in docker containers.

 `tb up` will start [lazydocker](https://github.com/jesseduffield/lazydocker).
 For more information about how to interact with it, check out [its README](https://github.com/jesseduffield/lazydocker/blob/master/README.md).
 You can quit lazydocker, and containers will continue to run.
 You can always run `lazydocker` again without having to restart your services.